Anders44/F20-1015/syllabus.md

 ## Attendance and Absence policies

 You have to watch the lectures and listen to the podcast.
+This class has prerecorded lecture and audio that you are expected to watch/listen to.
+This is your "required" attendance.

+### SARS-Cov-2 / COVID-19 Related Policies

+During this pandemic, you must abide by all UW policies and public health rules put forward by the City of Laramie (or by Natrona County if at UW-Casper), the University of Wyoming and the State of Wyoming to promote the health and well-being of fellow students and your own personal self-care.
+Please review our current policy.
+As with other disruptive behaviors, we have the right to dismiss you from the classroom (Zoom and physical), or other class activities if you fail to abide by these COVID-19 policies.
+These behaviors will be referred to the Dean of Students Office using the UWYO Cares Reporting Form for Student Code of Conduct processes.

+### Syllabus Changes

+I will alert you to any possible course format changes in response to UW decisions about community safety during the semester.

 ## Classroom Behavior Policy

-(This section is not really applicable to this class - but required by UW)
+(This section is not really applicable to this class - we will have class discussions that this applies to)

 At all times, treat your presence in the classroom and your enrollment in this course as you would a job.
 Act professionally, arrive on time, pay attention, complete your work in a timely and professional manner.
 You will be